-Training topics covered in 2022 included climate risk, sustainability and ESG as well as the Group Risk workshop and Invest ASEAN 2022 event held in FY2022.
+Training topics covered in 2023 included Managing Cyber Risk, Agile Thinking and Cyber Risk & Security Awareness as well as the Group Risk workshop.
 The Directors also meet with the Senior Management and key senior executives to receive briefings on the Bank's operations, business, compliance and risk management practices.
 The Bank also sets aside training budget to fund the Directors' attendance of relevant external courses.